apergos/docker-dumps-testbed/DUMPSFILES.md

 the config for the given container set.
 This directory should be readable and writeable by the world or (preferrably) by the group with gid 489.

+## Dumps template files

+Some heml files and text templates are used during the dump run in order to generate html pages showing the status of a dump run for one or all wikis.
+These templates must be placed in a directory, preferably under the dumpsetc path someplace, and your dumps configuration file should include that path.
+Samples of such files are available in the dumps repo in xmldumps-backup/samples/ and can be copied in and edited to suit your taste for testing.